SIP trunking

 Configure authentication (optional)

-• Enter the username for SIP digest authentication
+• SIP Trunk Username: Username for SIP digest authentication

-• Enter the password for SIP digest authentication
+• SIP Trunk Password: Password for SIP digest authentication

 Complete Setup